theAkito/procwatch/README.md

 * Get process watching done.
 Do not overload with unnecessary features.

 ## Project Status
-Alpha.
+Late Alpha.
 Unstable API.
 Model for config JSON will change a lot.

 ## TODO
 * ~~Add Configuration File.~~